-This project will deliver world class recreational facilities in the Tweed, Byron and Lismore region to boost both the NSW visitor economy and community wellbeing.
+This project will deliver high-quality nature-based visitor experiences in the Tweed, Byron and Lismore region to boost the NSW visitor economy and community wellbeing.

-Tweed Byron Hinterland Trails will create high quality nature-based visitor experiences focusing on a signature walk from near the village of Uki to Minyon Falls in the far north NSW hinterland.
+Tweed Byron Hinterland Trails will see new sustainable visitor infrastructure in the Mount Jerusalem and Nightcap national parks and Whian Whian State Conservation Area, focusing on a signature walk from near the village of Uki to Minyon Falls in the NSW North Coast hinterland.

 What the project involves